 Photo #1 from high above.
 There is a another mountain to the south that is precisely on the S 65 E bearing to El Sombrero, but this is close:

 Photo #2 This is Cerro Negra on the S 65 E bearing.
-This is the most obvious of the VMS deposits on the property, and is a VMS orebody formed beneath basalt.
+This is the most obvious breccia pipe on the property, and the “Great Mine” is adjacent to it that was mined beneath basalt.
 There are no annotations needed for this photo.

 Photo #3.
 This is El Sombrero at S 65 E taken from Cerro Negra.